Shivang96/Freelancer/README.md

 # Freelancer
-Created a website as a freelancer for my client
+Created a website as a freelancer for my client link: http://dineshsomani.com/